vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/exercise-routine.md

 Further information: [Human Benchmark verbal memory exercise with history](human-benchmark-verbal-memory-exercise-with-history.md)

-My goal is to play verbal memory about three times per week until I get to consistently scoring 150+.
+My goal is to play verbal memory about once per week until I get to consistently scoring 150+.
 I should play this on days when I am doing strength exercises, and should budget at least 10 minutes for the exercise.